jeremyrayjewell/cyber_journal/writeups/overthewire/bandit15.md

 # Write-up: Bandit 15 → 16
 **Date:** 2025-08-07

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-xFxiHcZD7yOLlPZ4TOCiPiG1OsJEl0Qk
+`xFxiHcZD7yOLlPZ4TOCiPiG1OsJEl0Qk`

 ## OBJECTIVE

-"The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL/TLS encryption."
+>"The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL/TLS encryption."

 ## PURPOSE